 SpringFS borrows the ideas of write availability and performance offloading from prior elastic storage systems.
-Specifically, it builds on the Rabbit design but develops new offloading and migration schemes that effectively eliminate the painful trade-off between agility and write performance.
-These techniques apply generally to elastic storage designs with an uneven data layout.
+We expand on previous work by developing new offloading and migration schemes that effectively eliminate the painful tradeoff between agility and write performance in state-of-the-art elastic storage designs.